jastek69/intelligent-document-processing-with-amazon-bedrock/mcp/local_server/README.md

-# IDP Bedrock MCP Server
+# IDP Bedrock MCP Server (Stdio)

 An MCP (Model Context Protocol) server that provides document attribute extraction capabilities using Amazon Bedrock and AWS document processing services.
+This is the **stdio (local) version** that runs locally and supports direct file upload.

 ## Features